souravsk/hashnode-Blogs/cljlahxmk00040al62gkp89gu.md

 So first look at it from the start in cloud computing and what is the problem we are facing now. we are now looking at the world of cloud computing and going there are two big buckets into which cloud computing Falls right now

-* **virtual machines -** Virtual machines (VMs) are powerful computing environments that run from the kernel and drivers all the way up to the application layer.
+* **virtual machines -** Virtual machines (VMs) are powerful computing environments that run from the kernel and drivers up to the application layer.
 They encompass a comprehensive stack of software, providing a complete and isolated execution environment for applications.

     While VMs offer immense capabilities and can handle a wide range of tasks, they do have some limitations.
 One of the key drawbacks is their startup time, which can take several minutes.
 This is because a VM needs to boot up the entire operating system and associated components before running the desired application.